Keisir/inkdrop-rulers/README.md

 # Rulers

-A plugin to expose the ruler configuration for CodeMirror.
+A plugin to expose the ruler configuration in the editor.

 ## Install